podium-lib/podium-lib.github.io/docs/api/layout.md

 ### .context

-A property that exposes an instance of the @podium/context used to create a context.
+A property that exposes an instance of the Context object used to create a context.

+### .context.register(name, parser)

+Register a custom parser for a value that should be appended to the Context.

 Example of registering a custom third party context parser to the context: